-A house with a basement and two floors above ground was planned in a residential area in Yokohama, which is characterized by rolling hills.
-The 60-square meter site is sandwiched by existing houses to the south and the north.
+A house with a basement and two floors above ground were planned in a residential area in Yokohama, which is characterized by rolling hills.
+Existing houses sandwich the 60-square meter site to the south and the north.
 On the east side, the site faces a 3m-tall retaining wall.
-In these ways, the site at first looked like it was buried by the surroundings.
+In this way, the site at first looked like it was buried by the surroundings.

-In the basement, a wind unexpected in a room located underground travels from the window on the east to the window on the west.
-Moreover, the core height of the furniture was set at 300mm below the slab so that the wind would travel above it.
-The ceiling of the concrete, which gradually rise, invites natural light to the interior.
-The green of the slope on the east side can be seen at the end of the rising ceiling.
+A wind unexpected in a room located underground travels from the east to the west’s window in the basement.
+Moreover, the furniture’s core height was set at 300mm below the slab so that the wind would travel above it.
+The ceiling of the concrete, which gradually rises, invites natural light to the interior.
+The slope’s green on the east side can be seen at the end of the rising ceiling.

-On the first floor, the rising floor blocks view from the street and ensures privacy, while also inviting light and wind from outside.
-In addition, the oppressive feeling exuded by the 3m-tall retaining wall on the east side is skillfully minimized by the rising floor, directing the eye to the green that is beyond.
-An acryl was used for the toilet’s ceiling, located in the core furniture of the first floor, allowing natural light to enter even though it is placed at the center of the floor.
+On the first floor, the rising floor blocks view from the street and ensure privacy while also inviting light and wind from outside.
+Besides, the oppressive feeling exuded by the 3m-tall retaining wall on the east side is skillfully minimized by the rising floor, directing the eye to the green that is beyond.
+An acryl was used for the toilet’s ceiling, located in the first floor’s core furniture, allowing natural light to enter even though it is placed at the center of the floor.